Sommner/mini_project/README.md

 # mini_project
-First mini project of the simster
+First mini project of the semester